Registration closure and late admissions

 We can't promise an affirmative answer, but we will promise a thoughtful and prayerful review and response.

-Great question!
-We don't ask anyone to completely understand Lake Pointe’s application season ending on June 01, but like other University Model schools, we have found that the early cut-off has made it possible to bring the families who are registered more joy, peace, and contentment.
+We don't ask anyone to completely understand this difference.
+As with other University Model schools, however, we have found that the June cut-off makes it possible to best onboard and support those new families who are registered by June.
+It brings everyone more joy, peace, and contentment.

 - Preparation time

 Lake Pointe's educational ministry is based upon a high level of parent involvement and student engagement.
-Experience has taught us that when families come late to the process, they are not ultimately served well, and the students arrive at a disadvantage.
-The early cut-off helps protect families by ensuring they receive essential support before starting later at the academy, and the best possible experience.
+When families come late to the process, they are not ultimately served well, and the students arrive at a disadvantage.
+The early cut-off helps protect families by ensuring they receive essential training and support -- and the best possible experience at the academy.

 - Shortcuts tend to hurt people and deflate success

-We can’t explain why, fully, but when we follow our cautious admissions process well, peace and pleasant fruit is more likely for everyone.
+We can’t fully explain why, but when we follow our cautious admissions process well, peace and pleasant fruit is more likely for everyone, especially you the parent.
 Consequently, when we allow shortcuts, we tend to wind up with dissatisfaction and frustration, and a lot more effort, in families and the teachers who serve them.

 - Lake Pointe starts earlier than most area schools

-The earlier beginning moves every other deadline forward.
+The early August beginning moves every other deadline forward.

 - Parent and student training

-Our program requires significant training for many grade levels and courses, which must be scheduled and completed in early to mid July.
+Our program requires significant training for many grade levels and courses, which must be scheduled and completed earlier

 - Summer academic work

 Depending upon the grade level, students have assigned math exercises and summer reading to do.
-Starting in July can put undo pressure on the student, or encourage instances in which the preparation is not completed well.
+Registering later can put undo pressure on the student, or encourage instances in which the preparation is not completed well.

 - July faculty / staff planning and training produces fruit in August through May

-All summer, every year, Lake Pointe seeks program improvement though extensive planning and training.
+All summer, every year, Lake Pointe faculty members seek program improvement though extensive planning and training.
 We owe those families who are enrolled our best efforts and results.

 - The cut-off is an exercise in contentment

 Every year, there is the temptation to want more.
 And, including more families is a good thing!
 We are learning to yield to being content with what the Lord has provided.
-This year, He has brought us a quality harvest of families, and we are trying to both rejoice and rest in that opportunity.
+Each year, He brings us a quality harvest of families, and we are trying to both rejoice and rest in that opportunity.